melezhik/Sparrow6/posts/TomtitIntro.md

 # Tomtit - simple cli task runner with a lot of plugins

-Tomtit is cli task runner when you need to run repetitive tasks / tools around your project.
+[Tomtit](https://github.com/melezhik/Tomtit) is a cli task runner when you need to run repetitive tasks / tools around your project.
 It's similar to make, but with but with more generic approach, not exactly tied to build tasks only

 Here is a quick start